Skip to main content

 Solution: Continuous inline measurement with automatic dosing

-Result: Reduction in oil consumption, fewer surface defects
+Result: Reduction of oil consumption, fewer surface defects

 Steel rolling mill with hydraulic oil problem